wusai2333/trib/doc/lab1.md

 ```

 Note that the function signature of these methods are all RPC
 friendly.
-You should directly implement the RPC inteface with Go
+You should directly implement the RPC interface with Go
 language's [`rpc`](http://golang.org/pkg/net) package.
 By doing this,
 another person's client that speaks the same protocol will be able to
 talk to your server as well.

-Under the defintion of the execution logic, all the methods will
+Under the definition of the execution logic, all the methods will
 always return `nil` error.
 Hence all errors you see from this
 interface will be communication errors.
 You can assume that each call
 (on the same key) is an atomic transaction; two concurrent writes
 won't give the key a weird value that comes from nowhere.
 However,
 when an error occurs, the caller won't know if the transaction is
-commited or not, because the error might occur before or after the
+committed or not, because the error might occur before or after the
 transaction.

 ## Entry Functions

-These are the 2 entry functions you need to implement.
-This is how
+These are the two entry functions you need to implement for
+this Lab.
+This is how other people's code (and your own code in later
-other people's code will use your code.
+labs) will use your code.

 ```
 func ServeBack(b *trib.Back) error